elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-11-06-cs2107-lecture-10-web-security.md

 - Stored in cookie often
 - Using cookie is better approach than attching the SID as a url encoded parameter

-### Choice of cookie
+### Choice of token and storage requirement
 - t needs to be random and long
-- if t is a random chosen number, then server has to keep a table to store all tokens issued
+- if t is a **random chosen number**, then server has to keep a table to store all tokens issued
 - To avoid storing the table,
-	- (Insecure) Cookie is some meaningful infomation concat with predicatble seq number
+	- (Insecure) Cookie is some meaningful infomation concat with predictable seq number
-    	- Insecure because attacker can forge uit
+    	- Insecure because attacker can forge it
     - (Secure) Cookie is two parts, random chosen value or meaningful infomation (Expire data) AND concat with the message authentication code (MAC) computed with server secret key
-    	- relies on MAC
+    	- relies on MAC's security

-## Scripts and same origin policy
+## Scripts and same origin policy (SOP)
-- Which script can access which cookies
+- Browser employs same origin policy access control
-- Can scripts in webpage A can access the cookies stored by webpage B iff both A and B have same origin
+- Scripts in webpage A can access the cookies stored by webpage B iff both A and B have same origin
 - Origin is combi of
 	- Protocol
     - hostname